 This Court has already recognized this point.
 The FPA provides that electric energy “shall be held to be transmitted in interstate commerce if transmitted from a State and consumed at any point outside thereof . . . .”
 See FPA § 201(c), 16 U.S.C. § 824(c).
 The Court has interpreted this definition to include any transmission of electric energy over a high voltage transmission line connected to an interstate transmission grid, regardless of whether that transmission line itself crosses state lines and regardless of how the transmitted energy is sold.
 See FPC v.
 Florida Power & Light Co., 404 U.S. 453 (1971) (FP&L).
 To determine whether a transmission of electric energy is in interstate commerce as defined in Section 201(c), the Court has said it will look to “an engineering and scientific, rather than a legalistic or governmental, test.”
 See FP&L., 404 U.S. at 454 (quoting Connecticut Light & Power Co. v.
 FPC, 324 U.S. 515 (1945)) (internal quotations omitted).
 Thus, the determination does not turn on an accounting or pricing procedure, e.g., bundling, or on the contractual relationship between the supplier and customer, but on a scientific understanding of the nature of transmission.

 In FP&L, this Court, addressing the science, focused on the point of interconnection, the “bus” between facilities connected to an interstate grid.
 The Court accepted FERC’s finding that even though the electric utility’s own generation facilities were located in the same state as its customer, because of interconnection electric energy necessarily crossed the state line at the bus over transmission lines on the interconnected system.
 See id. at 461-63.
-Since some electricity generated in a state is therefore necessarily consumed in other connected states, and some electricity consumed in a state is necessarily supplied by generation facilities in other connected states, the Court agreed that transmissions over the interconnected grid are in interstate commerce.
+Since some electricity generated in a state is therefore necessarily consumed in other connected states, and some electricity consumed in a state is necessarily supplied by generation facilities in other connected states, the Court agreed that transmission over the interconnected grid are in interstate commerce.
 See id.; In re Florida Power & Light, 37 F.P.C.
 544, 550 (1967) (“there is a commingling of energy from different sources at a bus with the result that energy which flows away from such bus is so fully commingled as to consist of energy which has entered the bus both from interstate and intrastate sources.”).
 As Justice Douglas noted in his dissent in FP&L, the decision meant that “every privately owned interconnected [transmission] facility in the United States . . . is within the FPC’s jurisdiction.”
 404 U.S. at 471./

 Although the Court spoke in FP&L of electrons crossing state lines, the “engineering and scientific” truth is much broader.
-Every use of electric energy by a connnected user is physically served by all generators connected to the grid, not by a specific generation source.
+Every use of electric energy by a connnected user is physically served by numerous generators connected to the grid, not by a specific generation source.
 When facilities are interconnected, electric energy does not travel on a closed path from a particular generator to a specific distribution facility.
-On the contrary, electric energy from all generators connected to the grid forms a pool of energy that services all load requirements throughout the grid.
+On the contrary, electric energy from all generatos connected to the grid forms a pool of energy that services all load requirements throughout the grid.
 If a utility’s generation facility is connected to the grid, its output cannot be segregated for use to serve in-state load.
 See 37 F.P.C. at 566.
 “All of the electric energy produced by all the generating units [on an interconnected system] is delivered to the common coordinated and integrated modern transmission system from which all of the customers are supplied.”
 Id.